-Day-to-Day Communications at the University Police Department
+Day-to-Day Communications for the University Police Department

 The ISU Police Department utilizes two-way radio systems for its daily operations and requires a high-level of performance and availability as radios are considered an essential safety element for police officers responding to emergency situations.
-The radio system in question is the State of Illinois' Starcom21 System ("Starcom").
-Starcom is used by McLean County public safety agencies as well as hundreds of other public safety agencies throughout the state.
-This system provides built-in redundancies, wide-area coverage, and interoperability with other response agencies.

-This radio system is built into the ISU Police Department's dispatch consoles and squad cars, and a portable radio is also issued to every officer.
+In addition to the benefits listed above, equipment supporting this radio system is built into the ISU Police Department's dispatch consoles and squad cars, and a portable radio is also issued to every officer.
 Each radio is programmed so ISU officers can directly communicate with other area responders via their primary dispatch channels.
 In addition, every ISU Police radio has a range of channels set aside for use during multi-agency/multi-jurisdiction events.
 For example, during major university planned events and emergency incidents, Starcom has the built-in capacity to accommodate large-scale, sustained radio operations.

-Regarding infrastructure, the Starcom system has more than 150 radio tower sites throughout the state with one of those sites located on our campus.
-This site provides excellent day-to-day coverage of indoor and outdoor campus spaces.
 Since Starcom is statewide in its architecture, ISU Police officers can maintain uninterrupted contact with the dispatch center when traveling to remote sites such as the ISU Farm in Lexington, or to other areas of the state to perform investigation activities.